harry-roberts/clock-clock-clone/README.md

 	ClockClock cycling through times 09:25 to 09:27
 </em></p>

 It is, however, ludicrously expensive - the artists sell them for €5,400 on their website.
 The engineer in me figured that it surely wouldn't cost anywhere near that to replicate, and would make a cool project as well.
-This repository details everything that went into creating a near-perfect replica of this product.
+This readme briefly details everything that went into creating a near-perfect replica of this product.

 ## Final Replica Spoiler